stefansundin/devtools-download-panel/README.md

 **v0.0.4** - unreleased - [diff](https://github.com/stefansundin/chrome-download-panel/compare/v0.0.3...master):
 - Fix "undefined" in grab-inspected-links link text.
+- You can now end the filename field with `/` and the extension will automatically try to extract a filename from the url.
+- If you leave out the file extension in the filename field, it will be extracted from the url if possible.
+- Add _Clear list on navigation_ checkbox.

 **v0.0.3** - 2014-12-17 - [diff](https://github.com/stefansundin/chrome-download-panel/compare/v0.0.2...v0.0.3):
 - Add ability to grab urls from links on the page, either all links or only links that is within the element you are inspecting.